Stateful Token Reduction for Long-Video Hybrid VLMs: Method

 \subsection{Query-Conditioned Token Importance}

-Consider a multimodal sequence with $M$ text (user query) tokens and $N$ visual tokens.
-For long videos, $N$ can easily exceed 10K, creating computational bottlenecks, while the number of text tokens $M$ is typically much smaller (e.g., on the order of 100).
-Let $\vu_1^{(\ell)}, \ldots, \vu_M^{(\ell)}$ and $\vv_1^{(\ell)}, \ldots, \vv_N^{(\ell)}$ denote the hidden states of text token and visual token at layer $\ell$, respectively.
-Our goal is to define a \emph{query-conditioned importance score} $s_i^{(\ell)} \in \R$ for each visual token to measur its relevance to the text query at layer $\ell$ that enables ranking and selective pruning: given budget $K < N$, we retain the top-$K$ tokens by importance.
+Consider a multimodal sequence with $M$ text (query) tokens and $N$ visual tokens.
+For long videos, $N$ can exceed 10K, creating computational bottlenecks, while $M$ is typically much smaller (e.g., $\sim$100).
+Let $\vu_1^{(\ell)}, \ldots, \vu_M^{(\ell)}$ and $\vv_1^{(\ell)}, \ldots, \vv_N^{(\ell)}$ denote the hidden states of text and visual tokens at layer $\ell$.
+Our goal is to define a \emph{query-conditioned importance score} $s_i^{(\ell)} \in \R$ for each visual token to measure relevance to the query at layer $\ell$ and enable ranking and pruning: given budget $K < N$, we retain the top-$K$ tokens by importance.